AI Trail Analysis

 Expert · Point to Point · 7.3 mi · White Mountains, NH

-This brutally steep and rocky segment of the Appalachian Trail offers challenging terrain, stunning views, and a true White Mountain experience for expert hikers.
+This brutally steep and challenging section of the Appalachian Trail offers iconic views and a rigorous workout, best suited for experienced hikers.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.